 If you have a brick-and-mortar location where you accept credit card payments alongside an e-commerce component, you could be partnered with a Merchant Account Provider, a Payment Gateway and an online shopping cart provider.
 That’s multiple partners to manage, and can potentially increase your vulnerability to credit card processing pitfalls, like unethical billing practices.

-Each of these providers charges transaction fees and monthly fees, making it difficult to know your effective processing rate.
+Each of these providers charge transaction fees and monthly fees, making it difficult to know your effective processing rate.
 Focusing specifically on Merchant Account Providers and Payment Gateways, you might pay 2.29% plus a $30 monthly fee to your Merchant Account Provider and a $0.15 rate per transaction plus a $15 monthly fee to your Payment Gateway.

 To bypass this, we advise partnering with a provider that can streamline your services and that is rooted in ethical, fair billing practices.
 We recommend turning to a trusted all-in-one provider.

 Working with an all-in-one provider eliminates the complex billing we outlined above.
 You’d receive one bill with PayJunction, making it easier to understand your true processing costs.
 Have any questions?
-It takes one call to our California-based offices to get the help you need.
+It only takes one call to our California-based offices to get the help you need.

 With a provider rooted in ethics, you can rest assured that unethical billing issues that plague the payments space won’t impact your business.
 At PayJunction, we value our ethics above all else and prioritize long-term relationships over short-term profit.
 With one bill, one provider, one support number and a seamless integration within your shopping cart (or the ability to host simple checkout buttons on your site), there’s no reason to complicate matters with multiple providers that lack transparency.